TheJoker4320/vision-framework/README.md

 # Vision-Pipeline
 The Joker's #4320 Vision Processing Framework for the First Robotics Competition (FRC).
-The code is written in python, but also uses a json format for the creation of the pipeline.
+The code is written enti in python, but also uses a json files to get user specific data for the creation of the pipeline.

 ## Installation